Paras Masroor

 Paras Masroor is a Pakistani theatre and television actor and screenwriter.

 He has played the role of Torah Khan in Momina Duraid's Sang-e-Mar Mar (2016) for which he received Hum Award for Best Supporting Actor.
-He further appeared in films Na Maloom Afrad (2014) and Mah e Mir (2016).
+He further appeared in the films Na Maloom Afrad (2014) and Mah e Mir (2016).

-Early life
+Early life and education

-He belongs to a Sindhi Sufi family involved in the arts : his grandfather, Ghulam Ali Masroor, who went by the pen-name Faqeer, wrote Sufi poetry in six languages (Arabic, Persian, Urdu, Sindhi, Seraiki and English), while his father, Beydil Masroor, is a musician and writer who also served as senior director/producer for PTV for some 35 years, Paras inheriting his interest in arts from him, as he's himself involved in sculpture, painting, drawing and music as well (he can play the tabla and the guitar).
+He belongs to a Sindhi Sufi family involved in the arts: his grandfather, Ghulam Ali Masroor, who went by the pen-name Faqeer, wrote Sufi poetry in six languages (Arabic, Persian, Urdu, Sindhi, Seraiki and English), while his father, Beydil Masroor, is a musician and writer who also served as senior director/producer for PTV for some 35 years.
+His mother Beena Masroor is an actress.
+Paras inherits his interest in the arts from them, as he is involved in sculpture, painting, drawing and music as well (he can play the tabla and the guitar).

 He got his Master's in sociology and mass communications from the Karachi University before studying acting at the NAPA.